The Witch (2016)Folk Horror

 Folk horror draws its power from the oldest layer of human fear — the dread that predates Christianity, that lives in standing stones and harvest rituals and the ancient relationship between a community and its land.
 These films propose that beneath the surface of modern life, older beliefs persist, and that those beliefs have teeth.

-The term was popularized by Mark Gatiss and codified around a loose British canon: Witchfinder General (1968), The Blood on Satan's Claw (1971), and The Wicker Man (1973).
-The Wicker Man remains the subgenre's masterpiece — a devout Christian policeman investigates a missing child on a Scottish island and discovers a pagan community whose cheerful, sexually liberated lifestyle conceals a sacrificial purpose.
+The Wicker Man remains the form's masterpiece — a devout Christian policeman investigates a missing child on a Scottish island and discovers a pagan community whose cheerful, sexually liberated lifestyle conceals a sacrificial purpose.
 The film's power lies in its refusal to frame paganism as evil; the islanders are sincere, and their logic is internally consistent.
-The horror is that Sergeant Howie is right about what they're planning and powerless to stop it.
+Outside the unholy trinity, Peter Weir's Australian Picnic at Hanging Rock (1975) and The Last Wave (1977) established a separate strain in which the landscape itself was the source of dread.

 Essential Films